Jobs in Shanghai, China

 Experienced, versatile professionals in Shanghai will be in a strong position to find jobs, with employers seeking the best candidates to step in and help grow the business.
 Bilingual candidates are currently in strong demand—especially those with a finance background.
 With the economy continuing to expand, many companies are growing quickly and require skilled employees to help them reach their goals for expansion.

-If you’re job seeking in Shanghai, follow our tips to help advance your career, no matter what sector you work in:
+If you’re job seeking in China, follow our tips to help advance your career, no matter what sector you work in:

 - Your resume gets your foot in the door, so it must be up to date with your skills and a detailed work history.